gmg2719/Documentation-and-Architecture-wiki/MBMS-Modem.md

 MCAST_ROUTE_TARGET="eno1"
 ````

+In order to find the right network interface use `ifconfig`.
+It might look similar to this: `enp0s31f6: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>` with `enp0s31f6` being the correct string in this case.

 For changes to take effect, *MBMS Modem* needs to be restarted: `` sudo systemctl restart 5gmag-rt-modem ``

 ### Background Process